Last updated August, 2021.

 Whatever you are doing, be completely present with it.

 The more time you spend in the present moment, the more you realize that happiness, peace, and contentment isn't something you find "out there."
-To the contrary, it's right here and now.
+To the contrary, it's all right here and now.
+You just need lo learn to focus your attention on it, and quit getting caught up in the stories of your mind.